kukuu/Technopedia/README.md

 A Factory Pattern or Factory Method Pattern says that just define an interface or abstract class for creating an object but let the subclasses decide which class to instantiate.
 The Factory Method Pattern is also known as Virtual Constructor.

+## Webhook

+A webhook in web development is a method of augmenting or altering the behavior of a web page, or web application, with custom callbacks.
+These callbacks may be maintained, modified, and managed by third-party users and developers who may not necessarily be affiliated with the originating website or application.

+Webhook endpoint:

+The receiving endpoint can choose to whitelist certain IP addresses from known sources.
+The webhook can include information about what type of event it is, and a secret or signature to verify the webhook.
+GitHub and Stripe sign their requests using an HMAC signature included as an HTTP header.

+## Difference between APIs and Webhooks

+To put it simply, an API does stuff when you ask it to, while a Webhook does stuff on it's own when certain criteria is met or scenarios takes place.

+Webhooks on the other hand are automated calls from example.com to a server.

 ## Benefits SPA

 Advantages: